 - 1) indicative of a person who “is” already at the target shinsa level and 2) as if in shinsa or

-- 1) indicative of a person who “is” already someone who fights in way that wins in shiai and 2) as if in shiai.
+- 1) indicative of a person who “is” already someone who fights in a way that wins in shiai and 2) as if in shiai.

 - Such that one would approach the actual shinsa or shiai the same way one practices – doing nothing out of the ordinary.

 It is important to note that this approach requires not only developing a “habit” of practicing a certain way.
 It also requires a clear understanding and visualization of that “certain way” or “ideal form” of the target shinsa level (or the way to win in shiai).
 This relates to image training and mind-related programming.
 One’s current form would ideally and gradually morph towards that ideal form.
-And, finally, a feedback loop (via videos, comments from others and/or self-analysis) would facilitate minimizing the difference between the two (the ideal vs. current form) with time and practice.
+And a feedback loop (via videos, comments from others and/or self-analysis) would facilitate minimizing the difference between the two (the ideal vs. current form) with time and practice.

 Enjoy the journey!